Monday, July 29, 2024

 The Apologetic Significance of the Witness Doctrine of God (Corporeality and Temporality)

-I suspect that it is not widely noted in anti-Witness apologetic literature that the Jehovah’s Witness doctrine of God holds that he is corporeal (i.e., bodily, albeit not material) and temporal.
+I suspect that it is not widely noted that according to the Jehovah’s Witness doctrine of God he is essentially corporeal (i.e., bodily, albeit not material) and temporal.
 After documenting statements in Witness literature that affirm these positions, I will note the possible apologetic significance of these aspects of their theology.

 In Witness Theology God is Corporeal